hossmekawy/mekawy_quizes/README.md

 - **Manual Entry**: Add questions one by one through a web form
 - **File Upload**: Upload questions from CSV or Excel files
 - **Text Parsing**: Paste questions in a specific text format and automatically parse them
-- **Question Management**: View, edit, and delete existing questions
+- **Full CRUD Operations**: Create, Read, Update, and Delete questions
+- **Inline Editing**: Edit questions directly from the management interface
+- **Real-time Updates**: Changes are immediately reflected in the quiz

 ### 🎮 **Interactive Quiz Interface**
 - **Question-by-Question Display**: Shows one question at a time